Wasp

 Characteristics | Long antennae, black and yellow stripes |

 Only few people know that there exists are large diversity of wasp species.
-The little insects often simply fly past too quickly, so that it’s only the typical black and yellow pattern that sticks in the mind.
+They often pass by too quickly, so that it’s only the typical black and yellow pattern that sticks in the mind.
 The family of “real wasps” comprises 61 species, such as hornets, paper wasps, sand wasps, fairy wasps, honey wasps, velvet ants and many more.

 Scientists found out that wasps orient themselves by the magnetic field of our planet when building their nests.
 This helps them to control the exact array of the combs.